Print this topic

 Exposure to asbestos through your work

-You're most at risk if you've worked with asbestos in the past.
+You are most at risk if you have worked with asbestos in the past.
 For example, in the shipbuilding, construction, insulation, electrical, pipe fitting or demolition industries.
-The risk is greater if you've worked with asbestos over many years.
+The risk is greater if you have worked with asbestos over many years.

-If you may have been exposed to asbestos through your job, you, your employer or your GP will need to notify WorkSafe New Zealand.
+If you may have been exposed to asbestos through your job, you, your employer or your general practice team will need to notify WorkSafe New Zealand.
 If your health needs to be monitored, this will be arranged through WorkSafe New Zealand.
-Usually your employer will pay for this.
+Usually, your employer will pay for this.

-Your GP should also lodge an ACC Claim.
+Your general practice team should also lodge an ACC Claim.

 Sources